Particle rolling MCMC with double-block sampling: Theoretical justification

-Further, from the law of total variance, we have the decomposition of the variance as follows.
+Further, from the law of total variance, we obtain the decomposition of the variance as follows.

-The variance of the incremental weight consists of two components: variance of the conditional likelihood and (expected) variance which is introduced by using $M$ particles to approximate the conditional likelihood.
-This decomposition suggests what factor influences the ESS of the particles.
-As for the first component, for any positive integers, $K_1,K_2$, with $K_1<K_2$, the following inequality holds:
+The variance of the incremental weight consists of two components, including variance of the conditional likelihood and (expected) variance which is introduced using $M$ particles to approximate the conditional likelihood.
+This decomposition identifies factors that influences the ESS of the particles.
+Regarding the first component, for any positive integers, $K_1,K_2$, with $K_1<K_2$, the following inequality holds:

-which is a straightforward result from the law of total variance for $p(y_t \mid y_{s-1:t-1},\alpha_{t-K_1-1},\theta)$ using
+which is a straightforward result from the law of total variance for $p(y_t \mid x_{t-K_1-1},y_{s-1:t-1},\theta)$ using

-On the other hand, the second component is expected to be controlled by changing the number of particles $M$.
-In Section \ref{sec: Applications}, we investigate how $K$ and $M$ affect the variance of incremental weights in practice and show that large $K$ and $M$ actually reduce the variance in each step of sampling. \\
+On the other hand, the second component may become large as $K$ increases, but it is expected to be controlled by changing the number of particles $M$.

-{\it Particle simulation smoother}.
-In \shortciteN{WhiteleyAndrieuDoucet(10)} and the discussion of Whiteley following \shortciteN{AndrieuDoucetHolenstein(10)}, the additional step is introduced to explore all possible ancestral lineages.
-This is expected to circumvent the weight degeneracy phenomenon and to improve the mixing property of Particle Gibbs, which is also found to be effective in the numerical experiment in \shortciteN{Chopin2015}.
-We also incorporate such a particle simulation smoother into the double block sampling based on the following lemma.